 - 1. Run the configuration script 'PATH_TO_SOURCE_CODE/configure.sh.
 You can do that in any directory in which the 'build' directory should be created.
-The script accepts some useful arguments, you can run the script with configure.sh -h to get a list of supported arguments. - 2.
+The script accepts some useful arguments, you can run the script with configure.sh -h to get a list of supported arguments.
+If all the environment variables for the compilers are set correctly see below or you use the interactive setup this should work. - 2.
 The script creates the build directory and runs cmake.
 If all goes well (look at the output) you can then change to the build directory and run cd build; make. - 3.
 If make does not report any error you are done!